Lemtrada Side Effects

 In clinical trials, 36.8 percent of people treated with Lemtrada suffered thyroid disorders, according to the drug’s label.
 Newly diagnosed thyroid disorders continued to occur more than seven years after the first dose.

-Of these thyroid disorders, about 5.2 percent were serious and included psychiatric and cardia events.
-Some people required surgery to remove bones and fat in the eye to treat eye bulging (orbital decompression) and to remove the damaged thyroid.
+Of these thyroid disorders, about 5.2 percent were serious and included psychiatric and cardiac events.
+Some people required surgery to remove the damaged thyroid.

 These thyroid disorders are especially dangerous to pregnant mothers.
 Thyroid antibodies can pass to the fetus.
 One baby developed Grave’s disease after its mother took Lemtrada while pregnant.